MaWalla/ImmersiveFX/README.md

 |Serial:       |yes  |untested*  |untested*  |
 |DualShock 4:  |yes  |no         |no         |

-*I only use Linux, so Windows and Mac OS are entirely untested.
+*I only use Linux, so Windows and Mac OS are more or less untested.
 The things should work though, according to their used library documententation for example.
 ** Tested on a M1 MacBook Air, but prior to the 1.0.0 release.
 Performance was bad and captured data corrupted

 Both pulseaudio and the way I speak to Dualshock 4 controllers are limited to Linux so support for other platforms is unlikely, unless there are different implementations for those.